Han (musician): Songwriting and production

-Han has described initial challenges in organizing songwriting ideas, noting that experience helped him develop concepts more fluidly.
-His inspirations include films, anime, and reality television.
-The song "Wish You Back" was inspired by the 2016 film Your Name; its director, Makoto Shinkai, called the track "beautiful".
-In 2024, during an appearance on MMTG, Han discussed interest in writing a sequel to "13" following the real-life reunion of the couple from EXchange who inspired it.
+Han has shared that songwriting was initially challenging due to difficulties organizing ideas, but his confidence grew with experience, allowing him to develop ideas more organically.
+Han draws inspiration from various sources, including film, anime, and reality TV.
+Han wrote the song "Wish You Back" inspired by the 2016 romantic fantasy film Your Name; the film's director, Makoto Shinkai, described the track as "beautiful".
+During an appearance on MMTG in 2024, Han expressed interest in composing a follow up to "13" after the EXchange couple who inspired the song, Seo Dong-jin and Song Da-hye, got back together.

-Han's lyrics address themes of love and introspection through techniques such as wordplay, storytelling, mood, and symbolism.
-In a review of Stray Kids' album Noeasy for NME, Carmen Chin described "Secret Secret", which Han wrote and composed, as "lyrically stunning".
+Han's lyrics explore themes like love and introspection, and use wordplay, storytelling, mood and symbolism.
+Writing for NME, Carmen Chin described "Secret Secret", written & composed by Han for Stray Kids' second full-length album Noeasy, as "lyrically stunning".

-Following Stray Kids' performances on Kingdom: Legendary War, the production sub unit 3Racha, which includes Han, received attention for their arrangements of "Pray (I'll Be Your Man)" (originally by BTOB) and "Jasin", a mashup of the group's songs "God's Menu" and "Side Effects".
-Han has stated that he aims for Stray Kids to "become a genre" unto themselves.
-Stray Kids are recognized as a self-produced group, with media noting their role in the "mala (taste)" genre and trends in fourth-generation K-pop.
+After Stray Kids' appearance on Kingdom: Legendary War, 3Racha began receiving increased attention for their production and mixing skills, particularly "Pray (I'll Be Your Man)" (originally by BTOB) and "Jasin", a mashup of their own songs ("God's Menu" and "Side Effects").
+Speaking on his work writing for Stray Kids, Han has expressed the desire that the band "become a genre" unto themselves, which has been reflected in cultural acknowledgement of the group as fully self-produced, and their influence over the emergence of the "mala (taste)" genre and the direction of the fourth generation of K-pop.